Mac Thornberry: Political campaigns

 Thornberry defeated Democratic Congressman Bill Sarpalius in the 1994 general election, a heavily Republican year nationwide.
 He polled 79,416 votes (55 percent) to Sarpalius's 63,923 votes (44 percent).
 Two years earlier in a much higher-turnout election, Sarpalius received nearly double the votes that he did in 1994.
 The 13th has always been a somewhat conservative district, but on paper had been made somewhat less Republican in the 1990s redistricting.
 For this reason, Thornberry's victory was regarded as an upset.

-Thornberry would never faced another contest nearly as close as his initial one, and was reelected 10 times, never with less than 67 percent of the vote.
+Thornberry would never face another contest nearly as close as his initial one, and was reelected 10 times with at least 67 percent of the vote.
 While voters in this region began splitting their tickets as early as the 1940s, Democrats continued to hold most local offices well into the 1990s.
 Thornberry's win began a wave of Republican victories in this region, and it is now reckoned as one of the most Republican districts in the nation.
 In 2013 the Cook Partisan Voting Index rated it the most Republican district in the country (R+32).

 Thornberry is only the third Republican to represent the district for a full term since Reconstruction.
 The previous Republican representatives were Robert D. "Bob" Price of Pampa (1967–75) and Beau Boulter of Amarillo (1985–89).

 In the 2006 and 2008 elections, Thornberry handily defeated former intelligence officer and professor Roger Waun.

 In the 2012 Republican primary, Thornberry overwhelmed his lone opponent, Pamela Lee Barlow, 47,251 votes (78 percent) to 13,643 (22 percent).
 In the general election, Thornberry bested (91 percent) Libertarian John Robert Deek of Denton and Green Party candidate Keith F. Houston of Canyon (there was no Democratic candidate).

 In the 2014 Republican primary, Thornberry easily won re-nomination, with 45,097 votes (68 percent) to challengers Pamela Barlow's 12,438 (19 percent) and Elaine Hays's 8,860 (13 percent).